THOMASELOVE/500-classes-2023/class02/README.md

 To come.

+## Notes from the 431-432 Sequence

+If you need them, the [431 Notes from Fall 2022 are here](https://thomaselove.github.io/431-notes/), and the [432 Notes for Spring 2023 are here](https://thomaselove.github.io/432-notes/).

 ## Learning about Quarto (and making the switch from R Markdown)

 See the resources in the [Class 01 README](https://github.com/THOMASELOVE/500-classes-2023/tree/main/class01).